-A client certificate validates the storage array's controllers, so the key management server can trust their Key Management Interoperability Protocol (KMIP) requests.
-To obtain a client certificate, you use System Manager to complete a CSR for the storage array.
-You can then upload the CSR to a key management server and generate a client certificate from there.
-Once you have a client certificate, copy that file to the host where you are accessing System Manager.
+A client certificate validates the storage array's controllers, so the key management server can trust their IP addresses.
+To obtain a client certificate, you must complete a CSR for the storage array and then upload it to the key management server.
+From the server, generate a client certificate, and then use System Manager to import it.

 A key management server certificate validates the key management server, so the storage array can trust its IP address.
-Retrieve the server certificate file from the key management server, and then copy that file to the host where you are accessing System Manager.
+To obtain a key management server certificate, you must generate it from the key management server.